daniel-simpson/blog/content/posts/2016-06-03---so-you-want-a-website.md

 - "web"
 - "s3"
 - "cloudfront"
-description: "One of the hardest questions to be asked as a programmer who primarily does web development is: "How much for a website?"
+description: "One of the hardest questions to be asked as a programmer who primarily does web development is: 'How much for a website?'
 It's one of those questions that doesn't really have an exact answer.
-"How much do you want to pay for a website?" is probably a better question."
+'How much do you want to pay for a website?' is probably a better question."
 ---
 One of the hardest questions to be asked as a programmer who primarily does web development is: "How much for a website?"
 It's one of those questions that doesn't really have an exact answer.
 "How much do you want to pay for a website?" is probably a better question.